johschmitz/blender-driving-scenario-creator/README.md

 Then we first need to install the [scenarigeneration](https://github.com/pyoscx/scenariogeneration) library into the Blender Python environment since the add-on uses the library as a backend to write OpenDRIVE and OpenSCENARIO files.
-The scenariogeneration lib uses pyclothoids which is written in C++ under the hood.
-Therefore make sure the Python headers are installed to be able to compile pyclothoids during the installation of scenariogeneration with pip

-    sudo apt install python3.9-dev

-then to make sure the pip installation coming with Blender finds the headers

-    export CPPFLAGS=-I/usr/include/python3.9/

-The above two lines might be slightly different when using a non Debian based Linux distribution.
-Next, navigate to your Blender included Python installation
+Additionally, [pyclothoids](https://github.com/phillipd94/pyclothoids) is needed which is used by the addon and the scenarigeneration lib as well.
+Navigate to your Blender included Python installation

     cd /opt/blender/2.93/python/bin

-if pip is not there already then run
+if pip is not already present in there then run (use sudo only if root is the owner)

     sudo ./python3.9 -m ensurepip

-now install the lib
+now install the lib(s)

     sudo -E ./pip3 install scenariogeneration

 where the `-E` makes sudo preserve the exported environment variable.
-Note that `sudo` is not required in case Blender is installed to the user home directory.
+Note again that `sudo` is not required in case Blender is installed to the user home directory.

 For the esmini export functionality we also need to install [OpenSceneGraph](http://www.openscenegraph.org/) to have the `osgconv` tool